-Lorraine Donnelly is a trial attorney who has spent her career fighting for victims of crime and neglect, first as a criminal prosecutor and now as a civil plaintiffs’ attorney.
-At Kline & Specter she focuses on medical malpractice, nursing home neglect and other catastrophic injury cases.
+Lorraine Donnelly, a partner at Kline & Specter, is a trial attorney who has spent her career fighting for victims of crime and neglect, first as a criminal prosecutor and now as a civil plaintiffs’ attorney.
+She focuses on medical malpractice, nursing home neglect and other catastrophic injury cases.

 In March 2015, Donnelly accepted a position at a national plaintiffs’ law firm, where she continued to fight for victims of neglect on the civil side.
 During her four-year tenure, she managed a large inventory of nursing home abuse and neglect cases throughout Pennsylvania and New Jersey.
 Donnelly was co-counsel in a Lancaster, Pa., jury trial that resulted in a $7.5 million verdict against a nursing home and its corporate owner for failing to protect a nursing home resident from sexual assault by another resident.

 Donnelly earned her undergraduate degree from La Salle University, graduating maxima cum laude.
 She earned her law degree from Temple University Beasley School of Law, where she graduated cum laude and was a staff member and then article editor for Temple Law Review.
 Donnelly is admitted to practice in Pennsylvania, New Jersey and the Eastern and Middle U.S. District Courts of Pennsylvania.
 She is a member of the American Association for Justice, Pennsylvania Association for Justice and the Temple Law Alumni Association.